andrelandgraf/openimg/docs/api/node.md

 ## getImgMetadata

-Import `getImgMetadata` from `openimg/node` and pass in a Readable stream (like `ReadStream`) or image Buffer.
+Import `getImgMetadata` from `openimg/node` and pass in a Readable stream (like `ReadStream`), a ReadableStream, or image Buffer.
 The function will return the width, height, and format of the image.

 Example using a Readable stream: